Western Union vs Xoom: Which Is Better in 2026?

 Western Union wins on cash-pickup network breadth and time-to-first-send for new users.
 Xoom wins on PayPal integration and a slightly cleaner repeat-send flow.

 If you are sending to a recipient who needs cash, pick Western Union.
+Our Western Union cash pickup walkthrough explains exactly what the recipient needs at the counter.
 If you live inside the PayPal ecosystem and your recipient has a bank account or mobile wallet, Xoom usually feels easier.

 Fees on a Real Send